arjunbreddy22/VibeTrail/README.md

 - **Check Console**: Open the VS Code Developer Console to see detailed logs.
 - **Per-Project Isolation**: Each workspace has its own timeline, so issues in one project won't affect others.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.

 ## 📄 License

 This project is proprietary and closed-source.
 All rights are reserved.
 For licensing information, please see the LICENSE file.